-Rocks may seem to be just a solid mass of material that we step on and overlook, but once students have knowledge of rock types and the rock cycle through the geology unit, they no longer ignore them.
+Rocks may seem to be just a solid mass of material that we step on and overlook, but once students have knowledge of rock types and the rock cycle through from geology studies, they no longer ignore them.
 Kids love analyzing rocks!

 In this post, I’ll be sharing materials and ideas aligned with the fifth grade geology standards under SOL 5.7.
 The main concepts include rock types, the rock cycle, Earth’s history and fossils, Earth’s Layers and plate tectonics, weathering, erosion, and how human’s can protect the environment.

 One of the best ways to reach all students in your room is by using text sets at various reading levels.
 Often, science textbooks aren’t geared to the reading levels of the students you are teaching, so it may be necessary to supplement with other reading options.
 We know with repeated reading, it increases the likelihood that students will remember the concepts.
 Here’s a bibliography of books by topic to get you started.

 National Geographic Rocks and Minerals by Kathleen Zoehfeld

 What is the Rock Cycle? by Natalie Hyde

 Super Simple Rock Cycle Projects by Jessie Alkire

 Fossils Tell about Long Ago by Aliki

 Plate Tectonics by Julia Quinlan